USS Umpqua (AT-25): Construction

 The construction of Umpqua was authorized to the Ferguson Steel and Iron Company on 4 March 1917, and the contract to build her was signed on 21 May 1918.
 The tugboat was laid down on 19 February 1919 at Buffalo, New York, constructed by the Ferguson Steel and Iron Company.
 She was launched on 18 September and commissioned at Buffalo on 6 December.
 The contract price of her hull and machinery was a total of $550,000.

 Specifications

 Umpqua had an overall length of 156.67 ft, a waterline length of 144 ft, a beam of 30 ft, and a draft of 15.67 ft.
 She had a maximum speed of 12.8 kn.
 She was powered by one vertical triple-expansion steam engine, fueled by two Babcock & Wilcox header-type boilers that produced 220 psi.
 She also had two diesel-driven service generators that produced 25 kilowatts of power.
 She was driven by a single propeller and produced 1800 hp.

 Her fuel capacity was 1830 oilbbl, her largest boom capacity was 5 tons.
 She carried a complement of 5 officers and 56 enlisted, and was armed with two machine guns.
-Her displacement was 998 LT and her her tons-per-inch immersion was 9 tons.
+Her displacement was 998 LT and her tons-per-inch immersion was 9 tons.